 Once admitted into the Co-op program, you are given access to the Co-op job board on Elevate and assigned a work/study sequence.
-To access Co-op Work Term opportunities online, you must be set up for a work term for the dates you are looking for work; if you need to have your sequence changed for any reason, please <a href="mailto:e
+To access Co-op Work Term opportunities online, you must be set up for a work term for the dates you are looking for work; if you need to have your sequence changed for any reason, please email the Co-op team.